 Everyone Believes in Redemption: Nudges and Overoptimism in Costly Task Completion

 We elicit subjects’ beliefs about the likelihood that they will redeem a mail-in form.
 Expected redemption rates exceed actual redemption rates by 49 percentage points, meaning that subjects are overoptimistic about their likelihood of redemption.
 We test the impact of three “nudges” on overoptimism: (1) informing subjects about a previous cohort’s redemption rates, (2) reminding subjects about the redemption deadline, and (3) reducing transaction costs.
-Only the third nudge had any effect and it reduced overoptimism by one half.
-The third nudge increased redemption but had no effect on beliefs suggesting that weak cost-salience is the mechanism for overoptimism.
+The first two treatments reduced overoptimism by 7 and 8 percentage points respectively, but these effects were not significant.
+Only the third nudge had a significant effect and it reduced overoptimism by 26 percentage points.
+All three nudges increased redemption but had no statistically significant effect on beliefs.
+Our results suggest that weak cost-salience is an important mechanism for overoptimism.

 Keywords: overoptimism, overconfidence, nudges, rebates, weak cost-salience